-Some of the bigger gifts include $1 million to the Marine Corps-Law Enforcement Foundation and $100,000 to a Baton Rouge, La., church ravaged by flooding — both in 2016.
+As for the donations, a 2016 Washington Post probe highlighted some of the bigger gifts, including $1 million to the Marine Corps-Law Enforcement Foundation and $100,000 to a Baton Rouge, Louisiana, church ravaged by flooding — both in 2016.
 He also gave an undisclosed donation of less than $10,000 to the Police Athletic League of New York City in 2009.

 Dining at New York City’s 21 Club

 He’s certainly not a food snob, but Trump doesn’t always opt for casual eateries.
 Prior to becoming president, he was a long-time regular at New York City’s posh 21 Club.

 In a 2017 Bloomberg interview, 21 Club representatives revealed that Trump always orders the 21 Burger, which costs $36.
 He orders his burger well done, topped with American cheese and paired with a virgin Bloody Mary, iced tea or Diet Coke.
 The restaurant staff knows him to tip well occasionally but not always.

 It’s Not Cheap: The Daily Costs of Living Like a Billionaire